Junaid-Aftab/junaid-aftab.github.io/_pages/about.md

   * Algebraic Topology: Topological K-Theory; Bordism
   * Topological Quantum Fields Theories (TQFT)
   * Higher Categories
-  * Noncommutative Geometry: C*-Algebras, Operator K-Theory
+  * Noncommutative Geometry: C*-Algebras; Operator K-Theory

   *“There is no branch of mathematics, however abstract, which may not someday be applied to the real world.”* – Nikolai Lobachevsky